rosnikv/rosnikv.github.io/_pages/about.md

 I worked with [Prof. Vineet Padmanabhan](https://scis.uohyd.ac.in/People/profile/vn_profile.php) in the topic of recommender systems.
 I have worked as a researcher in the cybersecurity and privacy group at [Tata Research Development and Design Centre, Pune, India](https://www.linkedin.com/company/tata-research-development-and-design-centre-trddc/?originalSubdomain=in).

-My research focuses on _human-machine collaboration_ for _scientific text understanding and reasoning_.
+**Research Interests:** My research focuses on _human-machine collaboration_ for _scientific text understanding and reasoning_.
 I am particularly interested in how humans and machines can jointly contribute to the tasks of scientific hypotheses detection and generation.
-Additionally, I am passionate about using _large language models_ to the _broader societal benefit_.
+I am also passionate about using _large language models_ to the _broader societal benefit_.

-<span style="color:blue"> If you are interested in collaboration, feel free to send me an email</span>.
+<span style="color:green"> If you are interested in collaboration, feel free to send me an email</span>.